ahmadmuiz/weblogic-lift-shift/weblogic_standalone_setup_on_oci.md

 Click on 'Finish' to complete the installation.
 Now you have WebLogic installed on OCI.
 You can now proceed to create new domains with Domain Configuration Wizard.

-Thank you, should you encounter any problems, please feel free to drop me a note at y.yeung@oracle.com.